-The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the composite index .
-In determining the ESG score of the Compartment and the Benchmark, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+The Compartment promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the 60% ICE BofA 3-5 Year Euro Corporate Index + 40% ICE BofA BB-B Euro High Yield Constrained Index.
+In determining the ESG score of the Compartment and the above mentioned composite index, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.